Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Results

-\textbf{Ablation study.} One of the main differences between \algabbr{} and similar methods~\cite{Kandasamy2017}, is that the learning curve is an input to the kernel function.
+One of the main differences between \algabbr{} and similar methods~\cite{Kandasamy2017}, is that the learning curve is an input to the kernel function.
 For this reason, we investigate the impact of this design choice.
-We consider a variation of \algabbr{}, \algabbr{} w/o CNN, which is identical to its counterpart, with the only difference being that the learning curve is not part of the input.
+We consider a variation of \algabbr{} w/o CNN, which is simply \algabbr{} without the learning curve.

 It is worth emphasizing that both variants (with and without the learning curve) are multi-fidelity surrogates and both receive the budget information through the inputted index $j$ in Equation~\ref{eq:oursurrogate}.
-The only difference is that \algabbr{} additionally incorporates the pattern of the learning curve so far.
+The only difference is that \algabbr{} additionally incorporates the pattern of the learning curve.

 We run the ablation on the NAS-Bench-201 benchmark and report the results for ImageNet, the largest dataset in our collection.
 The ablation results are shown in Figure~\ref{fig:ablation_main}, while the remaining results on the other datasets are shown in Figure~\ref{fig:results_nasbench201_ablation} of the appendix.
 Based on the results from our learning curve ablation, we conclude that the use of an explicit learning curve representation leads to significantly better results.